nushell/nushell.github.io/book/configuration.md

 With this, you should be able to `chsh` and set Nu to be your login shell.
 After a logout, on your next login you should be greeted with a shiny Nu prompt.

+### Configuration with `login.nu`

+If Nushell is used as a loginshell, you can use a specific configuration file which is only sourced in this case.
+Therefore a file with name `login.nu` has to be in the standard configuration directory.

+The file `login.nu` is sourced after `env.nu` and `config.nu`, so that you can overwrite those configurations if you need.

+There is an enviroment variable `$nu.loginshell-path` containing the path to this file.

 ### macOS: Keeping `/usr/bin/open` as `open`

 Some tools (e.g. Emacs) rely on an `open` command to open files on Mac.